BonJovi1/bonjovi1.github.io/README.md

 - The 'visitor count' code snippet has been added to `_layouts/page.html`.
 - To test out the website on the local server, run `bundle exec jekyll serve`
 - To add a new social media handle, make changes to `_includes/social.html`
+- `_base.scss` contains the adjustment for the width of the text.
+I've made it 840px from 800px.

 The following is the readme from al-folio, and explains how to use the theme features.